 Ready to meet your inner bestie?
-Take my hand, and let’s go find her—she's waiting for you under a palm tree, fresh coconut water in hand.
+She's waiting for you under a palm tree, fresh coconut water in hand.

-Allison Rivers Samson is a Self-care Coach, Speaker, and Workshop Leader who helps women make room for themselves, turn workouts into personal playdates, and makes healthy eating feel indulgent.
+Allison Rivers Samson is currently pursuing her degree in social work.
+As a Coach, Speaker, and Workshop Leader, she has helped women* make room for themselves, turn workouts into personal playdates, and makes healthy eating feel indulgent.

 Allison is certified in Plant-based Nutrition from Cornell University and received her training as a Health and Wellness Coach through the Institute for Integrative Nutrition.

 She founded Allison’s Gourmet, the first online vegan bakery and chocolaterie, which she retired in 2016.
 Allison is an award-winning vegan chef and author of Quick + Easy DIY Salad Bar, Comfortably Yum, and The Dairy-Freedom Cookbook; co-creator of The Dairy Detox; Nia Black Belt instructor; and mama to lifelong vegan Olivia.

 *I honor all self-identified women.
 My experience is with cisgender women who have been raised in the patriarchy as females and have unwittingly internalized misogynist messages.

 "The self-care sessions Allison created were transformative.
 She taught us things that I hope to never forget.
 She was able to plant seeds of self nurturing with deep roots.
 Allison always speaks from a place of love and intention.
 I am so grateful for her guidance. "